-Name and brief details of project ils Notification notification notification agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web We have not implemented any new projects in the current financial year and hence not applicable.
+Name and brief details of project SIA Notification No. Date of notification Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web link We have not implemented any new projects in the current financial year and hence not applicable.